-This is not only a story of slavery and the Trans-Atlantic Slave Trade.
+This is not only a story of slavery and the European Trans-Atlantic Slave Trade.
 This is a new telling of an old story of how Africans arrived in early America, but from the perspective of its living, vibrant settlers, whose viewpoint has largely been ignored.
-We believe far too many historical discussions of the African Slave Trade and slavery have overshadowed the stories of the Africans and later African Americans as a people, rendering their past lives and accomplishments nearly invisible to the present-day audience.
+We believe far too many historical discussions of the European Slave Trade and slavery have overshadowed the stories of the Africans and later African Americans as a people, rendering their past lives and accomplishments nearly invisible to the present-day audience.

 “I am an invisible man.
 I am a man of substance, of flesh and bone, fiber and liquids – and I might even be said to possess a mind.
 I am invisible, understand, simply because people refuse to see me.”